ncknight-un/Quadruped_Rudy/README.md

 - ROS-based robotics architecture
 - Balance and COM shifting strategies

-This project represents a complete ground-up robotics system — mechanical, electrical, and software — built to deepen expertise in integrated robotic systems design.
+This project represents a complete ground-up robotics system spanning mechanical, electrical, and software design.
+I chode to do this build to deepen my expertise in integrated robotic systems design.